BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

-- Impelemnt GameSystems::Close() - need to close SDL subsystems

-- Implement extrapolation and decouple game speed from CPU speed

-- Revaluate usage of unique_ptr throughout the whole program - improper use of this can cause memory issues?
-Question whether or not these should be shared_ptr instead.

 - Collision Implementation TO DO:
     - Move collision logic to GameSystems::UpdateCollision
     - Program collision for the player - (player and meteor)